Category Theory for Programming: Equivalence of Categories

 The following exercise gives a characterization of a functor being an equivalence.
 However, in order to show this, one has to use the axiom of choice which means (informally) that if the following property holds:

-then we can fix some $x$ such that $P(x)$ holds. \begin{exer} Show that a functor $F:\CC\to\DD$ induces an equivalences of categories if and only if it is essentially surjective on objects and fully faithful. \end{exer}
+then we can fix some $x$ such that $P(x)$ holds. \begin{exer} Show that a functor $F:\CC\to\DD$ induces an equivalence of categories if and only if it is essentially surjective on objects and fully faithful. \end{exer}

+\begin{exer} Show that the category $\MAT$ is equivalent to the category of finite-dimensional real vector spaces and linear maps. \end{exer}